+IHPA has undertaken a significant program of work to inform the development of the first iteration of the ATTC.
 IHPA commenced development of a data set specification for TTR in early 2013 with the aim of introducing a national activity data collection from 1 July 2014.
 During this initial development, it was decided that research should initially be excluded from the data set specification until a better understanding of the drivers of research costs was available.
 In December 2013, the Hospital Teaching and Training Activities Data Set Specification 2014-15 was endorsed by the national data committee (formerly known as National Health Information Standards and Statistics Committee) as a nationally recognised data set specification.